The Frizzled Leek

 • Salads - I love to use corn in several different salads.
 This Mexican Street Corn Salad is so good!

-• Vegetable Side - Serve corn as a side dish for any protein.
+• Vegetable Side - Serve corn with my Air Fryer Chicken Burgers.
 Looking for more side dish suggestions?
 Try our Sous Vide Beets that pair perfectly with fish!

 Holding an ear of corn topped with mayo, cilantro, and cotija cheese.